 A graduate of Science-Po Grenoble, Lisa Daou worked for humanitarian NGOs for 6 years both in complex crisis contexts (Ivory Coast, Sudan and Lebanon) and at headquarters.
 She helped operational staff to improve the quality of their projects (by analysing monitoring and data management systems) and accountability towards crisis-affected people.
 She joined Groupe URD in September 2018.

-Charlotte HEWARD – Executive Assistant
+Charlotte HEWARD – Projects and partnership associate

 Charlotte has a Masters degree in Geography, having specialised in development issues.
 She worked for a while in the field of distance-learning with French-speaking African countries and then took part in several humanitarian missions in Myanmar in connection with rehabilitation programmes.
 Charlotte has been working as an Executive Assistant at Groupe URD since February 2014, and as such is involved in preparing, monitoring and managing projects, and assisting the management in coordinating the team.